-53 families found homes in 2016 thanks to the Housing Relief Fund.
+Council for the homeless has helped hundreds of people in our community thanks to the Housing Relief Fund.
 Click to read our Housing Relief Fund 2016 Report.

 Read more about the work of the Housing Relief Fund in this coverage by The Columbian.